vishk23/moses/Reports/Credit Loan Review/Alerts/docs/project-notes.md

 I'll need to load back in via regular methods.
 Inspect code to see what's going on there.

 This will receive a refactor, but running up against deadline so will get it working as regular and make modifications for next cycle.

+# 2025-09-23
+We had a guar with no taxid address that messed up formatting when I was copy/pasting over to their template 1082647

+Needs maintenance, no taxid or address